KOBENDigital/Kompair/README.md

 Testing on new releases will be performed as they come out.

 ## Changelog
+### 0.1.14
+- Added informational tooltips.
+These are simple title tooltips.
+- README work.
+- Upped assembly version to 0.1.14.
 ### 0.1.13
 - Added scroll functionality so users can quickly navigate to a parents children.
 - README work.